AdobeDocs/commerce-admin.en/help/content-design/editor.md

 >[!NOTE]
 >
->TinyMCE 5 is the default WYSIWYG editor.
+>TinyMCE 5 is the default WYSIWYG editor, with an update to the TinyMCE 5.10 library in Adobe Commerce and Magento Open Source 2.4.5 to resolve a vulnerability that allowed arbitrary JavaScript execution when updating an image or link using a specially crafted URL.
 TinyMCE 3 was deprecated in the 2.4.0 release and removed in the 2.4.3 release.
-TinyMCE 4 is now removed in the 2.4.4 release.
+TinyMCE 4 is was removed in the 2.4.4 release.

 ![Editor toolbar](./assets/editor-toolbar.png)<!-- zoom -->